 2. Be open-minded

 You’re hiring a photographer for a reason!
 They are the pro and should be comfortable with and know the best locations, lighting, etc. on your campus.
 I always ask my clients right off the bat if there are specific locations at OU they are interested in shooting in.
 This helps me to know a little about what their expectations are and if they have any special spots!
 However, I also know that there are places on campus that don’t photograph well.
 For example, there are about 5-6 ivy walls at OU.
-Most of them have terrible lighting or aren’t the best option.
+Most of them have terrible lighting.
 If I know going in to my shoot that they are interested in the ivy look, I’ll let my client know ahead of time that we may not shoot at the exact wall referenced, but we’ll get something even better.
-If they are open-minded and trust me, then they are thrilled!!

 Side note – I will ALWAYS shoot in front of Evans and The Bizzell – those are two classics you can’t miss!